seanlaing/tagman/README.md

 # tagman-react
 tagman game created with react

-Update this to be more relevant to my friends.
-[Demo](https://mbfassnacht.github.io/pacman-react/)
+Updated this pacman game.
+[Demo](https://mbfassnacht.github.io/pacman-react/) to be more relevant to games played by my friends.